How to Get Quality Backlinks to Your Website

 Backlinks aside, guest posts are also a great way to gain exposure to a new audience, bolster your reputation as a leader in your field, and expand your social media following.

-When it’s time to find a site that’s willing to publish your guest article, there are several ways to go about it:
+When it’s time to find a site willing to publish your guest article, there are several ways to go about it:

 - Search for blogs that accept guest posts.
 Construct search strings that include your keyword, plus “guest posts,” “bloggers wanted,” or “contribute,” for example.
 The results can point you in the right direction.